Appeals court tosses key permits for Atlantic Coast pipeline

 The judges said a U.S. Fish and Wildlife Service permit was "arbitrary and capricious" because it provided no specific limits for the allowable impact on five threatened or endangered species.

-They also vacated a right-of-way permit from the U.S. National Park Service because it allows the pipeline to pass underneath the Blue Ridge Parkway without explaining how the project would not be inconsistent with the scenic parkway, part of the National Park System.
+They also vacated a right-of-way permit from the U.S. National Park Service because it allows the pipeline to pass underneath the Blue Ridge Parkway without explaining how the project would not be inconsistent with the scenic parkway.

-Lead developer Dominion Energy did not immediately respond to a request for comment.
+Dominion Energy said it will work with the agencies to resolve the court's concerns and "reinstate our permits as soon as possible."